floorkouwenberg/TMCI_project/README.md

 ## Dataset
 Source of the dataset: J. McAuley and J. Leskovec.
 From amateurs to connoisseurs: modeling the evolution of user expertise through online reviews.
 WWW, 2013.
 Link to the Dataset: https://drive.google.com/file/d/1muN7X7tqzIZRokeyBnnvW8aXlkRpvIun/view?usp=sharing (it was too large to put on Github)
 This dataset contains more than 500.000 reviews on food products that are sold on amazon.
 We are mostly interested in the rating and text columns.
-Since the dataset is quite large, we selected the first 10.000 entries; otherwise, we constantly exceeded the allotted data rate for Jupyter notebooks.
+Since the file is quite large, we shuffled and selected 10.000 entries to use as our dataset for this project; otherwise, we constantly exceeded the allotted data rate for Jupyter notebooks.

 ## A tentative list of milestones for the project